BenjaminQuidelleur/PWP_BenjaminQuidelleur/README.md

 file ORM/db0.sql

 Dependencies :
+Install Laragon/we  used composer to deal with all dependencies.

-Database : MySQL   version :
+Database : MySQL   version : mysql Ver 14.14 Distrib 5.7.19 for Win64 (x86_64)

+Instructions how to setup the database framework and external libraries:
+We used Laravel with Laragon

+Instructions on how to setup and populate the database:

+Instruction on how to run the tests of your database: